How Much Is Window Tinting?

 3. Additional Safety and Privacy

-If you like to leave your blinds or curtains open during the day but would want to maintain your privacy from neighbors, you can opt for a privacy window film – thus minimizing or eliminating their ability to look inside.
-Besides adding privacy, these films can also make your home more secure as no one can see who’s in the house or what valuable items might be in a particular room.
+If you like to leave your blinds or curtains open during the day but still want increased privacy from neighbors, you can opt for a privacy window tint – minimizing or eliminating their ability to look inside.
+Besides adding privacy, these tint films also make your home more secure by obscuring views of who or what is inside.

 4. Limit Sun Damage

-Tinted windows are going to protect your wood furniture and carpet from repeated exposure to the sun, particularly when you have large-sized windows or glass doors with carpet, wooden floors, or furniture right inside.
+Tinted windows protect wood furniture and carpet from repeated exposure to the sun, particularly if you have large-sized windows or glass doors where sunlight pours directly onto flooring and furnishings.
+This reduces fade and helps preserve the appearance of high-value interiors.